Managing your energy use

 - staff at all levels of the business

 Carrying out training and highlighting the strategy's benefits all help to boost staff participation.
-For guidance on how to motivate staff to save energy, download creating an energy awareness campaign pack (PDF, 5.4MB).

 Step 6 - control, monitor and report